ecmwf/polytope/docs/Service/Features/trajectory.md

 In this default case, a nested list of at least two points with values for `latitude` and `longitude` must be provided.

-Another required field that is within the `feature` dictionary is `radius`.
-This refers to the radius of the circle swept around the trajectory along which points will be included.
+Another required field that is within the `feature` dictionary is `inflation`.
+This refers to the inflation of the shape swept around the trajectory along which points will be included.

+By the default the shape swept around the trajectory is `round` but this can be overridden using the `inflate` keyword below.

 ## Optional Fields